867380699/867380699.github.io/_posts/2019-05-09-W3X_Files_Format.md

 Find more comprehensive documentation on JASS and a Syntax Checker at <http://jass.sourceforge.net/doc/>

-# 4) "war3map.w3e" The environment
+# war3map.w3e
+**The environment**

 This is the tileset file.
 It contains all the data about the tilesets of the map.
 Let's say the map is divided into squares called "tiles".
 Each tile has 4 corners.
 In 3D, we define surfaces using points and in this case tiles are defined by their corners.
 I call one tile corner a "tilepoint".
-So if you want a 256x256 map, you'll have 257x257 tilepoints.
+So if you want a `256x256` map, you'll have `257x257` tilepoints.
 That's also why a tile texture is defined by each of its four tilepoints.
 A tile can be half dirt, one quarter grass and one quarter rock for example.
 The first tilepoint defined in the file stands for the lower left corner of the map when looking from the top, then it goes line by line (horizontal).
 Tilesets are the group of textures used for the ground.
 Here is the file format:

 ```
 Header: